sanjaiyan-dev/SanPasJS/sanpasjs-website/docs/guides/caveats/index.md

 ## Lack of syntax support

-Currently some sytax won't be supported :worried: which includes
+Currently, some syntax won't be supported :worried: which includes

 - `switch` statement
 - `procedure` with more arguments (single argument supported)